 CMS stands for Content Management System, and this is the side of the website that allows you to edit and make changes to your website.

-If you have a clear idea of what CMS you'd like to use already (perhaps you're used to dealing with Wordpress, or are really familiar with Drupal), then it's important to set that out in your brief.
+If you have a clear idea of what CMS you'd like to use already, then it's important to set that out in your brief and let your agency know why you were considering that particular solution.

 But if you don't have any particularly strong feelings about what platform the site ends up on, it is helpful to include in your brief how much editorial control you expect to have on the site.